This is the multi-page printable view of this section. Click here to print.

 |

-- Check the created service information and click the Complete button.
+- Review the created service information and click the Create button.

-- When creation is complete, check the created resource in the Connected Resources tab of the Load Balancer Details page.
+- When creation is complete, verify the created resource on the Connected Resources tab of the Load Balancer Detail page.

-The list of TLS versions and Cipher Suites supported by the Listener for each SSL security level is as follows.
+The list of TLS versions and Cipher Suites supported by SSL security level in the Listener is as follows.

 | Security Level | TLS Version | Cipher Suite (Encryption Algorithm) |